Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 only Brandt working on the machine code generator.
 I had help from Mark (Shannon) and Guido in landing the initial optimizer, but after that it was mostly me.
-Later I got busier with school work and Brandt became the sole contributor to the optimizer for a a few months or so.
+Later I got busier with school work and Brandt became the sole contributor to the optimizer for a few months or so.
 Those were dark times.

 I'm really happy to say that we have more contributors today though:
 * Savannah works on the machine code generator, reproducible JIT stencils, and